Simulating Dynamic Tumor Contrast Enhancement in Breast MRI using Conditional Generative Adversarial Networks: Experiments and Results

 \subsection{Joint Synthesis of Multiple DCE-MRI Sequences}

 Based on the respective pre-contrast T1-weighted image of each patient, we jointly generate the images corresponding to the first three DCE-MRI sequences acquisitions using a checkpoint after 30 training epochs of our multi-sequence conditional GAN.

-As shown in Table \ref{tab:multi_timepoint}, we then using multiple metrics to quantitatively assess each generated DCE-MRI sequence based on its similarity to the its respective real DCE-MRI sequence.
+As shown in Table \ref{tab:multi_timepoint}, we use multiple metrics to quantitatively assess each generated DCE-MRI sequence based on its similarity to its respective real DCE-MRI sequence.
 To facilitate interpreting and evaluating the obtained metrics, we compute the metrics also for the similarity of pre-contrast images with images from each of the real DCE-MRI sequences.
-It is observable that across each of the three DCE-MRI sequences, the synthetically generated images are substantially closer to the real DCE-MRI images compared to the lower bound pre-contrast based baseline.
+It is observable that across each of the three DCE-MRI sequences, the synthetically generated images by our GAN method are substantially closer to the real DCE-MRI images compared to the lower bound pre-contrast based baseline.
 This holds true across both image-distribution comparison metrics (FID$_{Img}$, FID$_{Rad}$) and image-level comparison metrics (e.g., LPIPS, SSIM, MSE).
 With the exception of MAE and FID$_{Rad}$ (DCE$_{P2}$ to DCE$_{P3}$), an improvement across metrics is observed with temporally later DCE-MRI acquisitions, indicating enhanced performance at subsequent imaging phases.
 The achieved FID$_{Img}$ values (20.32 in DCE$_{P1}$) are notably low even when compared to the single DCE-MRI sequence experiments (28.71) from section \ref{sec:single-dce-mri-exp} indicating that the training and joint generation using multiple DCE-MRI sequences is likely to positively affect model performance.